-(1) Except for a right of possession and a right of retention, the creation, assignment and alteration of a real right pertaining to an immovable cannot be asserted against a third party unless the right is registered in accordance with the provisions of the laws and ordinances regarding registration.
+(1) Except for a right of possession, a right of retention, a right of use, and a right of residence, the creation, assignment and alteration of a real right pertaining to an immovable cannot be asserted against a third party unless the right is registered in accordance with the provisions of the laws and ordinances regarding registration.

-(2) The transfer of a real right regarding a movable cannot be asserted against a third party unless the movable has been delivered.
+- (2) The transfer of a real right regarding a movable cannot be asserted against a third party unless the movable has been delivered. - 135. (requisite of transfer of title by agreement pertaining to an immobvable)

+Notwithstanding Article133 and 134, transfer of title by agreement pertaining to an immovable, shall come into effect only when the transfer of right is registered in accordance with the provisions of the laws and ordinances regarding registration.
-135. (Merger of rights)

-(1) Where the ownership and other real rights created over one and the same thing have become vested in a single person, such other real rights shall be extinguished.
-However, this shall not apply if the thing or the other real right constitute the object of a right of a third party.

-(2) If a real right other than ownership and other rights created over that real right have become vested in a single person, such other rights shall be extinguished.
-The second sentence of paragraph (1) shall apply mutatis mutandis to this case.

-(3) The provisions of paragraphs(1) and (2) shall not apply to a right of possession.

-136. (Presumptions regarding registration)

-(1) Where a right is registered in the immovables register, it is presumed that such right belongs to the person to whom it is registered.

-(2) Where a previously registered right is deleted from the immovables register, it is presumed that such right has been extinguished.
+- 136. (Merger of rights) - (1) Where the ownership and other real rights created over one and the same thing have become vested in a single person, such other real rights shall be extinguished.
+However, this shall not apply if the thing or the other real right constitute the object of a right of a third party. - (2) If a real right other than ownership and other rights created over that real right have become vested in a single person, such other rights shall be extinguished.
+The second sentence of paragraph (1) shall apply mutatis mutandis to this case. - (3) The provisions of paragraphs (1) and (2) shall not apply to a right of possession. - 137.
+(Presumptions regarding registration) - (1) Where a right is registered in the immovables register, it is presumed that such right belongs to the person to whom it is registered. - (2) Where a previously registered right is deleted from the immovables register, it is presumed that such right has been extinguished.